aDotInTheVoid/boxcars/docs/report/presentation.md

 ## Rust: Ownership

 1. Each value in Rust has an owner.
-2. There can only be one owner at a time for a value, but it can be transfered between owners.
+2. There can only be one owner at a time for a value, but it can be transferred between owners.
 3. When the owner goes out of scope, the value is dropped

 ## Rust: Borrowing